amencarini/README/README.md

 How will I know when you’re grumpy?

-- Either you, or your manager, will get this information directly
+- You most likely will get this information directly

 How can I help you when you’re grumpy?

 - Learning stuff!
-Trying out a new technology, or a novel way to do things, will help. e.g.: I had a long session with a colleague doing stuff around [Elixir remote types](https://hexdocs.pm/elixir/typespecs.html#remote-types) and that absorbed me 100%.
+Trying out a new technology, or a novel way to do things, will help.

 How do you like feedback - slack, email, in person, etc?